Review of Andrew Etter's ebook on Modern Technical Writing

 At a recent WTD meetup, we tried out a "Solve This!" format, which focused on open discussion around challenges people were facing.
 It worked all right.
 But with large groups, discussions tend to become dominated by vocal participants while shy participants retreat into their shells.
 I wanted to recreate a similar dynamic as a Dead Poet's Society type meetup, but now I realize that large groups make this dynamic nearly impossible.
 One alternative might be to regularly break up into smaller groups.

-The difference between marketing writing and technical writing
+The difference between marketing writing and technical writing in one small sign